 Passwords aren't secure; it's time to add multi-factor authentication

 Cyber threats are now more prevalent than ever, with 2020 being the busiest year on record for cyber attacks against UK firms, with hackers attempting an attack every 46 seconds on average.

 This is according to recent research by specialist internet service provider Beaming, which identified the first COVID-19 lockdown in March serving as the catalyst for a year of increased efforts to infiltrate corporate networks.
 Hackers were quick to take advantage of the mass shift to remote working, resulting in a 20% rise in cyber security threats since 2019.

-Implementing 2FA can go some way towards adding an extra barrier of entry for both yourself, yes, but also any third-party attempting to access your account.
-While security questions seeking personal details like the name of your first family pet, or mother’s maiden name, may go some way towards shielding user accounts, they’re easy to establish, often by rummaging through social media accounts.
+Implementing 2FA can go some way towards adding an extra barrier of entry for both yourself and also any third-party attempting to access your account.
+While security questions seeking personal details like the name of your first family pet, or mother’s maiden name, may go some way towards shielding user accounts, they can be easy to establish, often by rummaging through social media accounts.

-Adding the second authentication factor, whether this is by delivering a code by text message or email, or using an authenticator app, adds a far more robust protective layer.
+Adding the second authentication factor, whether this is by delivering a code by text message or email or by using an authenticator app, adds a far more robust protective layer.
 While it may seem arduous to jump through this hoop time and time again, the benefits of having these hoops in place are untold.

 What is two-factor authentication?

-Also known as multi-factor authentication or two-step verification, two-factor authentication is a fairly straightforward process of confirming your identity twice before access is granted to an account or service.
+Also known as multi-factor authentication (MFA) or two-step verification, 2FA is a fairly straightforward process of confirming your identity twice before access is granted to an account or service.